cuongtran-syr/Transprecision_Computing/README.md

 ### 1. List of Modifications

- * Adding random seeds in any parts of codes that generate randomness (data generation, initial points of deep model,..).
+ * Added random seeds in any parts of codes that generate randomness (data generation, initial points of deep model,..).

- * Keep a log to track different metrics, e.g sum of absolute magnitude of violations, number of violated constraints.
+ * Kept a log to track different metrics, e.g sum of absolute magnitude of violations, number of violated constraints.

  * There was a bug in model_3, that made the model_3 could not take into account of Lagrangian term in updating model's parameter.
 I corrected that.

- * Revise structure of the constructor `__init__` function a bit, and add grid search opt to models.
+ * Revised structure of the constructor `__init__` function a bit, and add grid search opt to models.

  ### 2. Codes to run experiments